 Since 2005, United Benefit Advisors® (UBA) has surveyed and advised thousands of employers across the nation regarding their health plan offerings, their ongoing plan decisions in the face of significant legislative and marketplace changes, and the impact of these changes on their employees and businesses.
 Based on responses from 11,788 employers sponsoring 21,980 health plans covering more than 1 million employees nationwide, the UBA Health Plan Survey is the nation’s largest proprietary health plan benchmarking survey and it provides more accurate plan cost and design data than any other source.

 UBA Health Plan Survey Executive Summary

 The 2021 UBA Health Plan Survey results reveal noteworthy trends and developments that bear scrutiny and the ongoing attention of employers interested in benchmarking their plans against the competition and making the most informed health care plan decisions possible.

 A 2021 UBA Health Plan Survey Executive Summary includes:

 Trends in types of health plans offered

 Costs and renewal rate increases by plan type

 Multi-tiered health plan choices

-Prescription drug plans and new trends
+Prescription drug plans and wellness program trends

 Comparisons by region, employer size, and industry